Brain Injury Recovery Tips for Caregivers

-As a caregiver, you will likely receive a lot of information about brain injuries.
+As a caregiver, you will likely receive a lot of information about caring for someone with a brain injury.
 Caregivers, well-meaning friends, the Internet, brain injury support groups and families of other patients are all good sources of information, but it’s a lot to take in.
 Don’t try to learn everything at one time.
 Rely on your loved one’s professional caregivers to let you know what you need to be concerned about next.

-A Guide for Caregivers of a Loved One with a Brain Injury
+A Guide for Caring for Someone with a Brain Injury

 Shepherd Center created a caregiver guide that features tips and advice for caregivers.
-The guide includes a glossary of terms that you may hear when caring for a loved one with a brain injury.
+The guide includes a glossary of terms that you may hear when caring for a loved one with a brain injury at home.

-You’ll find the following information in the guide:
+You’ll find the following information and tips for caregivers in the guide:

 - Brain Injury 101